RitwikGupta/ritwikgupta.github.io/src/pages/blog/posts/2025-01-28-stop-freaking-out-about-deepseek.md

 layout: ../../../layouts/BlogLayout.astro
 title: Stop Freaking Out About DeepSeek
 pubDate: 2025-01-28
 description: Everyone is freaking out about DeepSeek.
-Cut it out.
-The model is not the real thing to be worried about.
+The model is not the real thing to be worried about!
 og_image: /images/deepseek/deepseek.png
 ---